calgaryml/calgaryml.github.io/_posts/2025-05-17-training-sparse-structured-nn.md

           {% include figure.liquid loading="eager" path="assets/img/srigl_sparsetraining_dst.svg"  title="Dynamic Sparse Training (DST) methods are an alternative sparse training method that work well." class="img-fluid rounded z-depth-0" %}
       </div>
   </div>
-  <div class="caption">Figure: Sparse Training Problem: Training a sparse mask from random initialization doesn't recover the generalization of a pruned dense model, even for a known good mask.</div>
+  <div class="caption">Figure: Dynamic Sparse Training (DST) methods are an alternative sparse training, where the mask is changed over the course of training.
+DST methods can match the generalization performance of standard dense training.</div>
 </div>

 Dynamic Sparse Training (DST) methods offer a more direct approach to training sparse networks.
 Techniques like Sparse Evolutionary Training (SET) <d-cite key="Mocanu2018SET"></d-cite> and Rigging the Lottery Ticket (RigL) <d-cite key="Evci2020RigL"></d-cite> train networks that are sparse from initialization to the final solution ("sparse-to-sparse").
 They achieve this by dynamically changing the sparse connectivity during training: periodically pruning less salient connections (e.g., small magnitude weights) and growing new ones (e.g., where the gradient magnitude is large).
 DST can achieve generalization comparable to dense training at high sparsity levels.